LAST UPDATE – 10/13/2022 – Queenstown New Zealand Travel Guide

 Best Time to Visit

 The best time for you to visit Queenstown is going to largely depend on what you would like to do while you are there.
-For instance, if you are planning to going downhill skiing, then visiting during the middle of summer would probably not be the best idea.
-In order to assist you in deciding when you plan your trip, I have included some helpful weather and activity related information on Queenstown for you to review below.
+For instance, if you are planning to go downhill skiing, then visiting during the middle of summer would probably not be the best idea.
+In order to assist you in deciding when you plan your trip, I have included some helpful weather and activity related information on Queenstown for you to review in my Queenstown New Zealand travel guide below.

 - Skiing – The winter months of June thru August are the best times to catch fresh powder, but there will still be snow and you will find less crowds on the slopes during the month of September.

 - Extreme Sports – If you are looking to enjoy some extreme outdoor sports like bungy jumping and skydiving while in Queenstown, you will find they are in operation year-round.
 However, you will want to avoid the autumn months of March thru May as this is when Queenstown has the most unpredictable weather.

 - Wineries – While the wineries in the Central Otago wine valleys are open year round, the peak season for wine tastings on New Zealand’s South Island is during the summer months of December thru February.
 However, these can also be the busiest times of year at the wineries, so visiting during the spring season may be your best bet.

 - Hiking – If you want to avoid large crowds on the Ben Lomond and Queenstown Hill trails, then I would avoid visiting during the busy summer months of December thru February.
 Instead, visit during the spring months of September thru November.
 Not only will there be less crowds, but you will be able to avoid the summer heat.

 - Sightseeing – If your goal is to see as much as you can without breaking the bank, then the spring months of September to November is your best bet.
 Not only will you be greeted by the beautiful blooming trees and flower, but you will also avoid the spendy peak prices of the summer months.